martindocs-courses/csharp-playground/0_Theory/README.md

 ## Theory Notes

-The following text files contain essential notes on key C# topics:
+The following files contain essential notes on key C# topics:

-- **Basics.txt**: Overview of basic C# concepts, including syntax and simple operations.
+- **Basics.cs**: Overview of basic C# concepts, including syntax and simple operations.
 <!--
 - **DataTypes.txt**: Information on different data types in C# and how to use them.
 - **ControlStructures.txt**: Explanation of control structures such as loops, conditionals, and more.
 -->

-*More is coming...* – This section will continue to grow as new topics are added.
+*More is coming...* ï¿½ This section will continue to grow as new topics are added.

 ## Code Samples